All of our tests are written with Ansible and mostly follow this approach:

 2. Automated integration testing#

-This will build all images, start an OpenShift and run all tests.
+This will build all images, start a Kubernetes cluster and run a series of tests.

 The tests can be found here: